 If you’ve liked these NATURALLY-DYED EASTER EGGS or any other recipe on the blog, then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-Naturally-Dyed Easter eggs, a fun way to get Easter started.
+Naturally-Dyed Easter Eggs, a fun way to get Easter started.
 Dying eggs with onion skins is not only a lot easier, but also healthier, since no chemicals come into contact with the eggs.
+A great Easter treat, dying eggs red is a traditional in Romanian, every household will have red-painted eggs on the table on Easter Day.
+The eggs are ready in well under 15 minutes, it's safe and fail-proof.

 - 8 eggs